-Of course that means posting in Public or public communities, otherwise only those with whom the post was shared can see the results (members in your circles or private communities).
+Of course getting people to find your posts with the hashtags means posting in Public or public communities, otherwise only those with whom the post was shared can see the results (members in your circles or private communities).

-So you can use your own unique hashtag (like my #Jaanatip or the more public #Plushelp ) and find them later.
+So you can use your own unique hashtag (like my #Jaanatip or the more public #Plushelp ) and find them later by searching them in Google+ and choosen "From you" under the "More" dropdown in the results page.
 You may also share posts only to yourself, your own private community or an empty circle and easily find the posts in the Google+ search.

 You may use capital letters in hashtags, it doesn't make any difference in the search, like #GooglePlus #WhatDoYouThink or even use under_scores to connect words.
 Try to keep the hashes short, preferably under 20 characters.
 Long hashes have a tendency to stop working, same applies to hashes with special characters, even the +.

 Unfortunately the hashes on comments don't come up in the search anymore, just the ones from the main post.
-But they still work as clickable links.
+But they still work as clickable links even on comments.

 You can do fun things with the hashes:

 Choose a topic and post a series using the same hash with all the posts coming up in the search.

 Example: #Jaana100 or 100 ways to be happy!